alunduil/iocage-plugin-acme/README.md

 # Description

-FreeNAS plugin for let's encrypt.
+FreeNAS plugin for ACME.

-Sets up FreeNAS wth a let's encrypt certificate for the web UI.
+Sets up FreeNAS wth an ACME certificate for the web UI.

 # Reporting Issues